aws/eks-anywhere/designs/cloudstack-multiple-endpoints.md

 ## Other approaches explored

-Another direction we can go to support this feature is to refactor the entire EKS-A codebase so that instead of all the failure domains existing inside the CloudstackDatacenterConfig object, each CloudstackDatacenterConfig itself corresponds with a single failure domain.
+1. Another direction we can go to support this feature is to refactor the entire EKS-A codebase so that instead of all the failure domains existing inside the CloudstackDatacenterConfig object, each CloudstackDatacenterConfig itself corresponds with a single failure domain.
 Then, the top level EKS-A Cluster object could be refactored to have a list of DatacenterRefs instead of a single one.
 However, this approach feels extremely invasive to the product and does not provide tangible value to the other providers.
+2. Lastly, we can consider the option of introducing a new DatacenterConfig object which represents not one Cloudstack "Availability Zone", but multiple.
+However, the issue here is that the CloudstackDatacenterConfig already has a list of CloudstackZone objects, so we're essentially already supporting multiple of what could be interpreted as Availability Zones.
+Adding additional attributes to that concept is a more natural extension of the API, instead of defining a new type